christian-schlichtherle/fun-io/index.md

 closed, even if there is an exception in a nested constructor.
 Say goodbye to resource leaks and try-with-resources statements!

-Fun I/O supports Java 8 or later and Scala 2.10, 2.11 and 2.12 equally well via dedicated APIs and is covered by the Apache License, version 2.0.

 **&raquo;** [Module Structure And Features]({{ site.baseurl }}{% link module-structure-and-features.md %})